 What is the current prime rate?

-Since then, Fed policymakers have opted to hold their federal funds rate close to zero.
-The prime rate has stood still, too, with prime rates at major banks remaining at their lowest level since the mid-1950s.
+Fed policymakers held their federal funds rate close to zero throughout the worst of the pandemic.
+The prime rate stood still too throughout that time, with the prime rate at major banks remaining at its lowest level since the mid-1950s.

 In March of last year, officials didn't see rate hikes coming before 2024.
-Now, in the midst of the steepest inflation in four decades, there are predictions the federal funds rate could be boosted four times this year.
-The prime rate would see similar increases.
+That has changed with the steepest inflation in four decades.

 Prime rate definition